Updated August 10, 2023

 III) Tips on how to Have Effective Meetings

 The effective meeting tips can have three parts

 #1: Pre-work tips

-- The person who is going to run the meeting needs to decide on what is the purpose of the meeting.
+- The person who will run the meeting needs to decide on the purpose of the meeting.

-The agenda for the meeting needs to be very the clear about the outcomes expected.
-If the agenda of the meeting is not clear than the desired outcome will not be achieved.
-Let me give you an example to clarify this – Let’s say that you are asked to organize a meeting to review the sales no. of the last quarter and decide on action for the next quarter.
-Than in that case, you may send the agenda for the meeting in any one of the ways like
+The agenda for the meeting needs to be very clear about the outcomes expected.
+If the agenda of the meeting is not clear, then the desired outcome will not be achieved.
+Let me give you an example to clarify this – Let’s say you need to organize a meeting to review the sales no. of the last quarter and decide on the next quarter’s action.
+Then, in that case, you may send the agenda for the meeting in any one of the ways like

 - Meeting to review Sales.